Foley Alabama Attorneys

 Injuries Resulting from Boating Accidents

-Boats – especially those travelling at high speeds – can crash into other boats, flip over, or run aground.
+Boats – especially those traveling at high speeds – can crash into other ships, flip over, or run aground.
 These accidents can cause catastrophic injuries to passengers.
 Some common injuries in boating accidents are:

-Boating accidents not only result in cuts, breaks, burns and head trauma, but there’s also the significant threat of drowning after being injured.
-That’s why boating accidents can be so catastrophic.
+Boating accidents not only result in cuts, breaks, burns, and head trauma but there is also the significant threat of drowning after being injured.
+That is why boating accidents can be so catastrophic.

 Boating Laws in Alabama

-The Alabama Law Enforcement Agency also offers Boating Rules and Regulations.
+The Alabama Law Enforcement Agency offers Boating Rules and Regulations.
 The first five prohibited activities are:

-• Operating a boat if you’re under the age of 12.
+• Operating a boat if you are under the age of 12.
 Residents must be 14 years old and have a vessel license to operate a vessel or personal watercraft alone.

-• Operating a vessel in such a manner and at a rate of speed as will create a hazardous wash or wake when approaching or passing another vessel or when entering or leaving a harbor or marina area.
+• Operating a vessel in such a manner and at a rate of speed will create a hazardous wash or wake when approaching or passing another ship or entering or leaving a harbor or marina area.

-• Operating a vessel above plane speed when persons or equipment are positioned in a manner that would obstruct the operator’s view or impair the safe operation of the vessel.
+• Operating a vessel above plane speed when persons or equipment are positioned in a manner that would obstruct the operator’s view or impair the vessel’s safe operation.
 (Sailboats are exempt from this section.)

 Filing a Boat Accident Lawsuit

-Filing a boat accident lawsuit may feel a bit overwhelming, especially if you are still recovering from your injuries.
-You may be in pain, going to doctor appointments, and trying to keep up with day-to-day tasks.
+Filing a boat accident lawsuit may feel overwhelming, especially if you are still recovering from your injuries.
+You may be in pain, attending doctor appointments, and trying to keep up with day-to-day tasks.
 This is when a boating accident lawyer can help.
 Let us do the legal heavy lifting.

 Call a Boating Accident Lawyer Today